kare22/UT_BIG_DATA_project/project1/README.md

 docker compose -f compose.yml up -d
 ```
 * Notebooks are automatically hooked to Docker
-* Run `0_data_enrichment.ipynb` to get the enriched data in mnt/output
-* To use the data load out load it from `output/output.parquet`
-* Then queries can be ran from notebooks/1_queries.ipynb file.
+* Then queries can be ran from notebook.ipynb file.

 Under the hood we are hooking `sedona` and `geopandas` packages to help work with geospatial data.